androlo/standard-contracts/README.md

-# Solidity contracts (Alpha)
+# Solidity contracts (Beta)

 This repository has a number of Solidity contracts in it.
 Some of these contracts will potentially make it into an official Solidity standard library.

-This repo is mostly just used as side-storage.
+Contract imports uses the github path, so can be imported into the online compiler, or the repo can be cloned and contract compiled locally using solc's path re-mapping features.

 Short descriptions of contracts and methods can be found in this README, as well as some examples.
 More detailed documentation can be found in the contracts themselves.

-**Warning: This is a brand new library.
-All the code in here is still in development, and should be considered unreliable.
+**Warning: All the code in here is still in development, and should be considered unreliable.
 Do not deploy any of this code onto a public node and use it in production.**

 ## Table of Content